chpc-tech-eval/chpc24-scc-nationals/README.md

-CHPC 2023 Student Cluster Competition
+CHPC 2024 Student Cluster Competition
 ========================================
-Benchmarking and Competition instructions for the Center for High Performance Computing (CHPC) 2023 Student Cluster Compettion (SCC).
+Benchmarking and Competition instructions for the Center for High Performance Computing (CHPC) 2024 Student Cluster Compettion (SCC).
 Which is hosted by the National Integrated Cyber Infrastructure Systems (NICIS), a division of the South African Council for Scientific and Industrial Research (CSIR).
-For 2023 the competition will be held in person at the Kruger Gate Hotel in Mpumalanga, South Africa.
+For 2024 the competition will be held in person at the Broadwalk International Convention Centre, Gqeberha, South Africa.

 # Getting Started